aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 `$ scanpipe add-pipeline --project PROJECT <pipeline ...>`
 ----------------------------------------------------------

-Add the <pipeline> foudn at this location to the project named <PROJECT>.
+Add the <pipeline> found at this location to the project named <PROJECT>.
 You can use more than one <pipeline> to add multiple pipelines at once.
 The pipelines are added and will be running in the order of the provided options.

 For example, assuming you have created beforehand a project named foo, this will add the docker pipeline to your project::

-    $ scanpipe add-pipeline --project foo scanpipe/piplines/docker.py
+    $ scanpipe add-pipeline --project foo scanpipe/pipelines/docker.py

 `$ scanpipe run --project PROJECT`